laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Added a constant to config.php that lets you define a user role that has unrestricted access to all paid content
 * Added script that doesn't load jQuery if it's already present
 * Changed treatment of search engine bots to avoid cloaking penalties; removed toggle for search engine visibility from appearance tab

+== Screenshots ==

+Actual screenshots will be added later.

+== Upgrade notice ==

+= 0.9.14 ( April 7, 2016 ): Bugfix Release (v1.0 RC7) =
+Fixed various bugs with laterpay functional.

+== Arbitrary section ==

+The LaterPay WordPress plugin is one possible implementation of the LaterPay API that is targeted at the typical needs of bloggers and small to medium-sized online magazines.
+You can — and are highly welcome — to modify the LaterPay plugin to fit your requirements.

+If you are an expert WordPress user who is comfortable with web technologies and want to explore every last possibility of the LaterPay API, you may be better off by modifying the plugin or writing your own integration from scratch.
+As a rule of thumb, if you employ a whole team of developers, it is very likely that you may want to make a few modifications to the LaterPay WordPress plugin.

+If you have made a modification that would benefit other users of the LaterPay WordPress plugin, we will happily have a look at your work and integrate it into the official plugin.
+If you want to suggest a feature or report a bug, we are also looking forward to your message to wordpress@laterpay.net